hdmf-dev/hdmf-schema-language/source/description.rst

 Attributes are specified as part of lists stored in the key ``attributes`` as part of the specifications of ``groups`` and ``datasets``.
-Attributes are typically used to further characterize or store metadata about the  group, dataset, or link they are associated with.
+Attributes are typically used to further characterize or store metadata about the group or dataset they are associated with.
 Similar to datasets, attributes can define arbitrary n-dimensional arrays, but are typically used to store smaller data.
 The specification of an attributes is described in YAML as follows:

 .. code-block:: yaml